Unified Planning Work Program (UPWP)

 The UPWP balances NIRPC’s available resources in order to effectively carry out long and short-range planning and programming; special studies; data gathering, analysis and dissemination; computer modeling; public involvement; and program administration.
 It also describes other planning, administrative, and program offerings by NIRPC in its role as a council of governments.
 It includes all environmental and economic development planning, as well as transit administration, which includes sub-grantee oversight, grant administration, and procurement.
 In addition it includes additional significant planning projects by other agencies, especially any studies and plans supported by federal funds.

-The UPWP is put together by Eman Ibrahim, NIRPC’s planning manager.
-For information or copies of past reports, she can be contacted at email@example.com or at 219-763-6060 ext.
-135.
+The UPWP is put together by Trey Wadsworth, NIRPC’s Director of Transportation.
+For more information, he can be contacted at email@example.com or at 219-763-6060 ext.
+105.

 Previous UPWP Reports: